mahima-manik/nft-certificates-dapp/README.md

 7. Dotenv: For storing environmental variable constants and accessing them in config.
 Used to store private keys of wallets
 8. Openzeppeline: Boiler plate smart contract code.
 ERC20 and ERC721 are golden standards for fungible and NFT tokens respectively.
 This library is most widely used and therefore tested by the industry.

 On the front end we have used Javascript and <a href="https://nextjs.org" target="_blank">Next.js</a>: It is a React framework for developing single page Javascript applications.
 It provides server side rendering and page based routing.

+### Cool stuffs
+Use the following plugins, to make your life pretty:
+1. IntelliSense for CSS class names in HTML: Cache CSS class definitions and start getting class name suggestion for different HTML tags.
+Saves a lot of type error.
+2. Solidity plugin: Solidity file syntax highlights and compilation.
+Latest release had some bug, using: v0.0.135
+3. Prettier - Code formatter: Saves your precious time correcting indentation.
+4. Auto Rename Tag: Auto change the tag pair, time and eye saver.

 ## Testnet Deployments
 1. Main contract address: https://rinkeby.etherscan.io/address/0x49922c934203E1c5d996B150685DDbb87C4FCd9b